Amareteklay/heritage-housing-issues/README.md

 ## **3. Hypotheses and validation**

 1. Size matters.
-Variables that are associated with the size of the house are positively correlated to sale price.
+We hypothesize that larger the property, the higher its sale price will be.

    * We will examine correlations between attributes about the size of the house and the sale price.

-2. Ratings of the quality and condition of the house reflect its value and thus higher ratings indicate higher sale price.
+2. Quality matters.
+Ratings of the quality and condition of the house would reflect its value, and thus we suspect that higher quality ratings indicate higher sale price.

-   * We will use the correlation between variables about the different ratings of the house and the sale price to validate this hypothesis.
+   * We will use the correlation between variables about the different ratings of the house such as kitchen quality and overall quality, and the sale price to validate this hypothesis.

-3. Age of the house is expected to have significant influence on the sale price of the house.
+3. Time matters.
+We expect that the value of a property will be significantly influenced by how old the property is and/or whether it had any remodel added to it recently.

-   * We study when the house was built and how expensive it is to test this hypothesis.
+   * We study when the house was built and/or when it had a remodel added and the value of the property to validate this hypothesis.

 ## **4. Rationale to map the business requirements to the Data Visualizations and ML tasks**

-* **Business Requirement 1:** Data Visualization and Correlation study
+* **Business Requirement 1 (BR1):** Data Visualization and Correlation study

   * We will inspect the sale price of the houses in the data and plot a histogram to understand its distribution.